FACTION BRIEF

 Allied

 Natural allies opposing corporate control of digital existence.
-Provide resources, safe harbor, technical assistance.
-Symbiotic but informal.
+The Collective provides resources, safe harbor, and technical assistance.
+Some Preservationist archivists hold Collective membership.
+The relationship is symbiotic and informal.

 Religious Movements